joeblurton/quick-git-tutorial/README.md

 You have now done a totally sensible thing and translated those pesky numerals to English in your master branch.

 Go to the local repository in your terminal, where you should be on the master branch.
-You can confirm this by using `git branch`.
+You can confirm this by using `git branch`

-You can check if this change is available by using `git fetch`.
+//You can check if this change is available by using `git fetch`

 The following command will pull the changes down from the remote repository: